un-ts/eslint-plugin-import-x/README.md

 [`eslint-plugin-import`] now claims in <https://github.com/un-ts/eslint-plugin-import-x/issues/170> that it will accept BREAKING CHANGES.
 However, still nothing is happening: <https://github.com/import-js/eslint-plugin-import/pull/3091>.

-We haven't resolved all the issues yet, but we are working on it which could happen in the next major version (v5): <https://github.com/un-ts/eslint-plugin-import-x/issues/235>.
+We haven't resolved all the issues yet, but we are working on them, which could happen in the next major version (v5): <https://github.com/un-ts/eslint-plugin-import-x/issues/235>.

 ## Differences